wcheek/cdk-url-shortener/README.md

 calls to two different AWS Lambda functions that can read and update from a DynamoDB table storing the URL mappings.

-I haven't added some of the complex backend pieces you might want in a complete service, like load balancers or caches, but those are left as an exercise for the reader.
-It should go without saying, but don't actually use this in production!
-This was mostly just for fun. :-)
+I haven't added any of the additional backend components you'd want in a full production service like load balancers or caches, but consider those as an exercise for the reader.
+This project was mostly for fun and just to get my feet wet with cloud deployments. :-)

 ## Setup and useful commands